dmortalla/xray-resnet18-classifier/README.md

 ---

 ## 🤝 Contributing
-See CONTRIBUTING.md for branch workflow, issue guidelines, and PR instructions.
+See `CONTRIBUTING.md` for contribution guidelines.

 ---